- Energy-efficient living

 Buy a fuel-efficient vehicle

-Choosing a fuel-efficient vehicle, whether it’s a car, SUV (sports utility vehicle) or a small to medium sized truck or commercial vehicle, is a good financial decision that can save you thousands of dollars in fuel costs.
+Choosing a fuel-efficient vehicle, whether it’s a car, SUV (sports utility vehicle) or a small to medium sized truck or commercial vehicle, is a good financial decision that can save you thousands of dollars in fuel and running costs.
 It will also greatly reduce the greenhouse gas emissions and air pollution you generate when driving.

 All new light motor vehicles (cars, four-wheel drives and light commercial vehicles) sold in Australia have to display a Fuel Consumption Label.
 The Label is designed to help you make informed choices about the running costs and emissions performance of your new car.
 Fuel consumption information is also available for many cars made before 2004.